Skip to Content

 Animal Adaptations Over Time

-The changes that take place during animal adaptations, like the moose and its long legs, often occur over tens or even hundreds of thousands of years through the process of natural selection.
-Over time, individual animals in a species that have developed an adaptation that is advantageous in their environment will survive at a greater rate than those who do not have the adaptation.
+The changes that occur during animal adaptations, like the moose and its long legs, often occur over tens or even hundreds of thousands of years through natural selection.
+Over time, individual animals in a species that have developed an adaptation advantageous to their environment will survive at a greater rate than those who do not have the adaptation.

 This means that other animals who have developed an adaptation that ensures survival will be more likely to mate.
-As they mate, they will pass the adaptation onto their offspring through their genes.
+They will pass the adaptation onto their offspring through their genes as they mate.

 This animal adaptation will then spread through a species as more individuals are born with it, ensuring that these adapted individuals continue to survive and thrive over others in their species.